Erin O'Brien-Moore: Career in Hollywood

 O'Brien-Moore's stage success led to a Hollywood contract and second-lead roles in films, including Black Legion (1937) with Humphrey Bogart.
 In The Life of Emile Zola (1937), with Paul Muni, she played the character who inspired the fictional character Nana.
 Her other films include Dangerous Corner (1934), Little Men (1934), His Greatest Gamble (1934), Seven Keys to Baldpate (1935), Streamline Express (1935), Our Little Girl (1935), Two in the Dark (1936), The Ex-Mrs. Bradford (1936), Ring Around the Moon (1936), The Leavenworth Case (1936), Green Light (1937) and The Plough and the Stars (1937).

-Described by The New York Times as "a slender, dark-haired woman with fragile, beautiful features", O'Brien-Moore had a rising career that was interrupted by severe injuries she suffered January 22, 1939 in a fire.
+Described by The New York Times as "a slender, dark-haired woman with fragile, beautiful features", O'Brien-Moore had a rising career that was interrupted by severe injuries she suffered January 22, 1939, in a fire.
 After she recovered from the accident, O'Brien-Moore resumed her acting career on radio, including Big Sister.
+She also starred in the serial John's Other Wife.

 After extensive plastic surgery, O'Brien-Moore returned to the stage and resumed her career in films and television.
-In 1948, she performed on Kraft Television Theatre and in The Philco Television Playhouse presentation, "Street Scene".
+In 1948, she performed on Kraft Television Theatre and in The Philco Television Playhouse presentation of Street Scene.
 She took the role of Anna, and Betty Field played Rose, the role that O'Brien-Moore had created on the stage.

-She co-starred with Charlie Ruggles in the situation comedy The Ruggles (1950–52), and in series including NBC Presents, General Electric Theater, Lux Video Theater, Alfred Hitchcock Presents, and Perry Mason ("The Case of the Deadly Verdict").
-She portrayed Miss Kelly in the 1961 pilot episode, "The Return," of the series Window on Main Street (1961–62), appeared in a 1965 episode of Kentucky Jones and played the role of Nurse Esther Choate in the TV version of Peyton Place for four seasons (1965–68).
+She co-starred with Charlie Ruggles in the sitcom The Ruggles (1950–1952), and in many series that included NBC Presents, General Electric Theater, Lux Video Theater, Alfred Hitchcock Presents, and Perry Mason ("The Case of the Deadly Verdict").
+She portrayed Miss Kelly in the 1961 pilot episode "The Return" of the series Window on Main Street (1961–62), appeared in a 1965 episode of Kentucky Jones and played the role of Nurse Esther Choate in the TV version of Peyton Place for four seasons (1965–1968).

 Her later feature films include Destination Moon (1950), The Family Secret (1951), Sea of Lost Ships (1954), Phantom of the Rue Morgue (1954), Peyton Place (1957) and How to Succeed in Business Without Really Trying (1967).

 Personal life and last years

 O'Brien-Moore was married to Mark Barron, drama editor of the Associated Press in 1936.
 Their 10-year marriage ended in divorce.

-O'Brien-Moore died of cancer on May 3, 1979 at the Motion Picture Country Hospital in Los Angeles.
+O'Brien-Moore died of cancer on May 3, 1979, at the Motion Picture Country Hospital in Los Angeles.